 There are currently no medications that are approved for treating anorexia.
 Your treatment plan will be individual to you.

 Relapse is common with eating disorders.
 If you don’t feel your plan is working, speak with your doctor about your concerns.

 Treatment for anorexia is absolutely possible, and if you think you’re experiencing it, you’re not alone.
 Without treatment, though, anorexia can lead to serious health complications, including:

 - heart issues, like mitral valve prolapse or abnormal heart rhythm

 - decreased testosterone

 - electrolyte issues, like low blood potassium

 - kidney problems

 Anorexia can also be fatal.
-Even if you are not underweight, your body can be damaged from imbalances of electrolytes, which in turn can result in abnormal heart rhythms.
+Even if you’re not underweight, your body can be damaged from imbalances of electrolytes, which in turn can result in abnormal heart rhythms.

-Pro-ana groups can be dangerous because they promote anorexia as a lifestyle instead of the potentially life-threatening medical condition that it truly is.
+Pro-ana groups can be dangerous because they promote anorexia as a lifestyle instead of the potentially life threatening medical condition that it truly is.